RutujChordiya/wisecow/README.md

-# The repository provides a complete solution for containerizing, deploying, and managing the Wisecow application on Kubernetes.
+The repository provides a complete solution for containerizing, deploying, and managing the Wisecow application on Kubernetes.

-# Some Key concepts covered:
+# Key concepts
+****Containerization****
-**Containerization:** It includes a Dockerfile to create a Docker image of the Wisecow application, making it portable and easy to deploy across different environments.
+It includes a Dockerfile to create a Docker image of the Wisecow application, making it portable and easy to deploy across different environments.

 **Kubernetes Deployment:** It contains Kubernetes manifest files to deploy the Dockerized Wisecow application in a Kubernetes cluster, ensuring scalability and manageability.
 The application is also exposed as a Kubernetes service for access.